Why You Need to Soak Your Grains, Beans, Nuts and Seeds

 Extra Side Note: While this may sound contradicting, I personally consume sprouted bread which contains wheat and fermented soy (tempeh and miso).
 My body seems to digest both of these foods very well.
 This may not be the case for everyone, so it’s important to listen to your body.
 Remember that you cannot remove lectins entirely from your diet, so pick and choose wisely.

 Beans…Why They Are So Hard to Digest

-Besides the lectins and phytic acid contained in most legumes, the harder beans such as kidney beans, navy beans and black beans contain oligosaccharides.
+Besides the lectins and phytic acid contained in most legumes, the harder beans such as kidney beans, navy beans, and black beans contain oligosaccharides.
 Humans do not produce the enzyme necessary to break down these complex sugars.
-When consumed, the oligosaccharides ferment in the lower intestine producing carbon dioxide and methane gases.
+When consumed, the oligosaccharides ferment in the lower intestine producing carbon dioxide and methane gasses.
 They are literal protein fart generators!!